 What is a Garden Room Extension?

-To go further, it is essential to know about the what exactly is the garden room extension.
-A garden room extension is a detached or a semi detached structure built in your garden, designed to serve as a functional extension.
 In contrast to the other traditional extensions, garden rooms are usually self-contained spaces that will leave the minimal impact on the existing design of your building.
 You can use this room for the various purposes such as a contemporary gym, a studio, guest room or a hobby space.

 These types of extensions are modern in designs and also pay a crucial role when it comes to the functionality.
 The garden rooms often feature the large windows, bi-fold doors and sustainable materials.
 In its construction, the professionals usually use timber frames, insulated walls and waterproof finishes to ensure the safety as well as the usability all the year around.